xcp-ng/win-xenbus/BUILD.md

 Building the XenBus Package
 ===========================

-First you'll need a device driver build environment for Windows 8 or Windows 8.1.
+First you'll need a device driver build environment for Windows 8, Windows 8.1, or Windows 10.
 For Windows 8 this means:

 *   Visual Studio 2012 (Professional or Ultimate)